 Skip To Main Content

 In 2016 a group of faculty and administrators at McCann began to evaluate grading policies and practices throughout the school to look for best practices and areas for improvement.
-It was then determined, and approved by the school committee, that in order for assessment of learning to be effective, and equitable, we would move from a number and letter based grading system to a standards-based grading system.
+It was then determined, and approved by the school committee, that in order for assessment of learning to be effective, and equitable, we would move from a grading system based on the traditional 0-100, A, B,C,D, and F scale, to a standards-based grading system.
 In this system, students are assessed according to how well they meet a set of learning standards that have been written for each course.
 These standards were developed and written based on the Massachusetts State Frameworks.
 Every teacher in every course at McCann will follow these grading practices:

 1. Use a consistent school-wide 4-tier achievement scale